From Quarks to Hadrons: Deep-Inelastic Scattering and Parton Model

-With successful paticipation of the lecture, the students have
+- With successful completion of the module the students are able to:

-- on the theoretically formulated sum rules for the distribution functions and their experimental tests,
+- understand the theoretically formulated sum rules for the distribution functions and their experimental tests

-- as well as an insight in more complex correlation functions, e.g. for transverse degrees of freedom.
+- gain insight in more complex correlation functions, e.g. for transverse degrees of freedom

 It may also prepare a productive and competent work within such a complex experiment.

-Successful participation in a particle and quantum physics module, whose concepts will however be recapitulated.
+Successful participation in a particle and quantum physics module (e.g. PH0016) is recommended but not obligatory.